Minnesota’s Innovation and R&D Hub

 At Cargill, Innovation is more than just new ideas.
 It’s about using insights to anticipate our customers’ needs and create novel solutions that deliver value to our customers and Cargill.
 Our Innovation and R&D hub near the corporate headquarters in Wayzata, Minnesota, includes four campuses, outlined below.
 The Minnesota centers are part of a global network that delivers world-class, differentiated R&D capabilities to Cargill customers in North America and around the world.

-The Minneapolis Research & Development Center and the Cargill Food Innovation Center, both located in Plymouth, Minnesota, United States, are the North American hub of Cargill’s global network of food and ingredient research and technology centers.
-This network provides access to deep technical expertise across Cargill’s broad portfolio of ingredients and food systems, as well as to experts in key disciplines, such as sensory science, culinary based-product development and analytical and data analysis.
+This global network provides access to deep technical expertise across Cargill’s broad portfolio of ingredients and food systems, as well as to experts in key disciplines, such as biotechnology, material science, ingredient functionality, analytical science, rheology, sensory science, culinary based-product development and data analysis.

 - Provide culinary-based applications offering unique visual, taste and texture appeal

 - Develop and scale up solutions, such as ingredient systems or finished products, and assist with process development and shelf-life testing

 - Create an integrated supply chain program by drawing upon our capabilities in sourcing ingredients and relationships with co-manufacturers and co-packers